 Making the move from ‘doing’ to ‘leading’ is one of the toughest transitions you’ll make in your career.
-Whether you’re a star team player about to be promoted into your first managerial role, or looking to make your next career move, here’s how to prove you’ve got what it takes.
+Whether you’re a star team player about to be promoted into your first managerial role, or looking to make your next career move, here’s how to prove you’ve got leadership skills.

 1. Communicate with clarity

 Effective leaders motivate people to work towards the same goal.
 If you know what needs to be accomplished but can’t clearly and succinctly describe that to others, there’s a problem.

 ‘You need a vision of what you are trying to do and how,’ says Simon North, founder of Position Ignition (www.positionignition.com).
 ‘You need to explain this vision to your people regularly.
 It will never be enough, so find every way to reinforce your thinking,’

 Demonstrate your leadership potential by making the complex simple.
 ‘Whenever things are uncertain, be the person who seeks to clarify the situation and ensures that everyone understands what needs to be done,’ advises Corinne Mills, Managing Director of Personal Career Management and author of Career Coach.

 You might have good ideas and be able to deliver an impressive speech, but do you implement new processes and actually make things happen?

 ‘Deliver on your work objectives,’ advises Corinne.
 ‘Improve things.
 Make changes for the better.
 The more you are seen as a do-er, not just a talker, the more seriously you are likely to be taken as a potential leader.’